upn3xt/chrono/journal/JOURNAL.md

 I opened a different chat to help me fix the problem and there were two exactly: Not making the module based on the current context and not using the function version constant rather than llvmsometypeyadayada.
 The moment clean llvm code got generated in the sample file(main.c) I was so happy!!
 Now I just gotta fix another issue which is the getnamedfunction.
 As soon this flies, its fireworks!

+## Garbage garbage garbage \@/

+Now function calls are a thing..
+Kind of.
+I used the ducktape approach and it works!..
+But now theres poop all over the place.
+Got a dangling pointer in my hands guys.
+Where?
+HA! you wish I knew....
+In a code with 2000+ lines of code you want ME to find a dangling pointer?
+IT COULD ANYWHERE!
+I have to find this to properly get printf to work.